hawkeye17-warex/hnnp/protocol/spec.md

 - Cryptographically verifiable presence for linked devices via device_auth_key.
 - Strong anti-replay and anomaly detection.
 - Reasonable mitigation of wormhole and spoofing.
+- Token rotation operates on a strict 15-second window, fully independent from BLE advertising frequency.
+- Reliability and low battery usage are achieved through decoupling: BLE handles delivery frequency, while cryptographic security depends solely on the 15-second token window.

-This file is the canonical v2 specification.
+This file is the canonical v3 specification.
 Any production implementation of HNNP MUST follow this specification exactly.